Mars Climate Orbiter: Cause of failure

 The primary cause of this discrepancy was that one piece of ground software supplied by Lockheed Martin produced results in a United States customary unit, contrary to its Software Interface Specification (SIS), while a second system, supplied by NASA, expected those results to be in SI units, in accordance with the SIS.
 Specifically, software that calculated the total impulse produced by thruster firings produced results in pound-force seconds.
 The trajectory calculation software then used these results – expected to be in newton-seconds (incorrect by a factor of 4.45) – to update the predicted position of the spacecraft.

 Still, NASA does not place the responsibility on Lockheed for the mission loss; instead, various officials at NASA have stated that NASA itself was at fault for failing to make the appropriate checks and tests that would have caught the discrepancy.

 The discrepancy between calculated and measured position, resulting in the discrepancy between desired and actual orbit insertion altitude, had been noticed earlier by at least two navigators, whose concerns were dismissed because they "did not follow the rules about filling out [the] form to document their concerns".
 A meeting of trajectory software engineers, trajectory software operators (navigators), propulsion engineers, and managers was convened to consider the possibility of executing Trajectory Correction Maneuver-5, which was in the schedule.
 Attendees of the meeting recall an agreement to conduct TCM-5, but it was ultimately not done.

+The loss of the Mars Climate Orbiter took place two and a half months before the loss of the Mars Polar Lander.
+Inadequate funding and poor management have been cited as underlying causes of the failures.
+According to Thomas Young, chairman of the Mars Program Independent Assessment Team, the Mars Surveyor '98 program "was under funded by at least 30%."